nicholaspun/similar-images-purger/README.md

 ## Idea #3 - K-means Clustering of Image Feature Vectors

 We stay on the deep learning route, but roll our own models to solve our particular problem.
+This was fun, I hadn't done anything like this before, so please [check it out!](https://github.com/nicholaspun/similar-images-purger/tree/master/idea3)

 ## Conclusion